Donald Trump Welcomes Veteran Bikers At The White House

-President Donald Trump opened up 1600 Pennsylvania Avenue to a group of motorcycle-riding veterans on Friday at the start of the Memorial Day weekend, according to The New York Post.
+President Donald Trump opened up 1600 Pennsylvania Avenue to a group of motorcycle-riding veterans on Friday, May 22, according to the New York Post.
+Trump and Veterans Affairs Secretary Robert Wilkie honored the service of the veterans just days before Memorial Day.

-Journalists took photos and videos as the leather-clad veterans burned rubber in front of the White House and blasted Guns N’ Roses, carrying American flags on the backs of their bikes.
+Journalists took photos and videos as the leather-clad vets burned rubber in front of the White House and blasted Guns N’ Roses, carrying American flags on the backs of their bikes.

 Riding on the White House grounds. pic.twitter.com/doJypcp3Pw